 The Lancia 037 was the last rear-wheel drive car to win a World Rally Championship.
 It’s getting a new lease of life thanks to Italian outfit Kimera Automobili.
-Founded by Luca Betti, no stranger to the special stage himself having been a runner-up in the European Rally Championship, Kimera is paying homage to the wild, mid-engined 037 which beat Audi’s Quattros against all odds to take the 1983 WRC constructor’s title.
+Founded by Luca Betti, no stranger to the special stage himself having been a runner-up in the European Rally Championship, Kimera’s brand mission is to “evolve legendary cars”, and its first project pays homage to the wild, mid-engined 037 which beat Audi’s Quattros against all odds to take the 1983 WRC constructor’s title.

 The Kimera EV037 has been designed to mimic the looks, layout and performance of the original 037, but is a completely new design.
 That said, to make sure this evocation is as authentic as possible Kimera has hired in former Lancia engineers, including Claudio Lombardi who was one of the team members working under Aurelio Lampredi during development of the 037’s supercharged four-cylinder engine.

 Like the original EV037, the two-litre engine of the new Kimera EV037 is supercharged but with an added twist in the guise of a turbocharger as well, much like the later Delta S4.
 The new Italtecnica engine is claimed to produce 550bhp, or around 200 horses more than the car that inspired it.
 Kimera claims the EV037 will weigh just 950kg so this thing should really fly.
 Much like the original.
 The engine will send power to the rear-wheels via a manual or optional sequential transmission.